 The same data regarding the outbreak can paint two very different pictures.
 In California, we confirmed 265 new cases on March 22nd.
 A week before, we confirmed new 57 cases on March 15th.
-That’s 4.6x growth in one week.
+That’s potentially 4.6x growth in one week, depending on your assumptions.
 It looks like an explosive trajectory.
 However, the daily growth rate was 17% on March 15th and 18% on March 22nd.
 This is more of a constant trajectory, which could be easily demonstrated graphically to help provide the public with more perspective on the spread of the virus.

 3. Why aren’t we reminding the public that it takes roughly two weeks for the benefits of public health measures to appear in the data?

 The virus has a roughly two-week incubation period.
 This effectively means that measures put in place on a given day will not produce their maximum public health benefits for two weeks.
 In California, the first stringent public health measures were put in place in various localities on March 8th.
 This means that the benefits of these measures should start appearing in the data on March 23rd.
 On March 19th, the Governor issued the statewide stay at home order.
 This means that from March 23rd to April 2nd, the data should demonstrate the impact of social distancing measures undertaken before the statewide order went into effect.
 From April 3rd to April 17th, we should see the impact of the statewide stay at home order.
 If hospitalizations remain below system capacity after April 3rd, we will have successfully flattened the curve.